-The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.
+, The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete

 ODP encourages use of positive behavioral supports and discourages restrictive interventions.
 ODP articulated this policy in a provider manual for all providers and a manual specifically for supports coordinators.
 In addition, providers licensed by DHS to serve people with intellectual disabilities must follow practices articulated in the licensing regulations related to restraints and seclusion (55 Pa.
 Code Chapters 2380, 6400, and 6500).